Coolhaus: cool, quirky, and crafted for delivery

 On the menu

-2 LA storefronts, 10 ice cream trucks, and national supermarket distribution
+2 LA storefronts, 10 ice cream trucks, and national grocery distribution

 Grow and innovate business via improved reach and new customer insights